-The Swiss watch brand Delaneau that specializes in ultra-luxury items designed for ladies, is selling a brilliant Delaneau Amazone Blueberries 1608 one-off.
+Delaneau, a fashion brand that specializes in ultra-luxury items designed for ladies, is selling its brilliant Amazone Blueberries 1608 one-off.
 Besides a wonderful mix of materials, textures, and colors, the new timepiece also features a not very common all-digital “interface” on its dial with the usual hour and minute hands replaced with a pair of jumping hours and minutes indicators.

-In the case of Delaneau watches, it is, of course, the Caliber 1608 automatic movement.
-This is basically Frederic Piguet’s FP 1150 automatic caliber with an add-on digital representation module.
+In the case of Delaneau, it is, of course, the Caliber 1608 automatic movement.
+This is the well-known Frederic Piguet’s FP 1150 automatic caliber with an add-on digital representation module.

 The “jumps” come at a cost, though.
 While the FP 1150 base caliber has an official power reserve rating of around 100 hours, the Caliber 1608 is rated only for 48 hours.
-Well, it is still more than enough for a watch that will be worn once or twice per year on very special occasions.
+Well, it is still more than enough for an accessory that will be worn once or twice per year on very special occasions.

 Dial & Legibility

-The design not only makes reading the time easier, but also leaves more real estate on the dial for the company’s artisans (stone setters, engravers, finishers, goldsmiths, watchmakers, jewelry designers, and enamel artists) to adorn the watches with finest pieces of art that money can buy.
-Just visit an image finder at your favorite search engine, enter “Delaneau” and “1608” keywords and you will be amazed by beautiful timepieces (most of them are unique “only” watches that are selling at a price of a Bentley Continental GT) that were designed around this special movement.
+The design not only makes reading the time easier, but also leaves more real estate on the dial for the company’s artisans (stone setters, engravers, finishers, goldsmiths, watchmakers, jewelry designers, and enamel artists) to adorn the watches with the finest pieces of art that money can buy.
+Just visit an image finder at your favorite search engine, enter “Delaneau” and “1608” keywords and you will be amazed by beautiful timepieces (most of them are unique “only” pieces that are selling at a price of a Bentley Continental GT or even more) that were designed around this special movement.

 Case & Strap